 Scott started her collegiate career at Florida in 1998 but transferred to Washington after two seasons.
 She was named co-captain during her senior year and led the Huskies to a second-place finish in the Pac-10 and a sixth-place showing at the NCAA Championships.
 She finished her final college season having lost only one dual match and played on four teams that ranked among the top 10 nationally.

-She and her husband, Ryan, married in August 2009, and the couple welcomed their first child, a son named Easton, in May 2011.
+She and her husband, Ryan, married in August 2009 and the couple has two sons, Easton and Ryder.

 The Scott File